NET WORTH: Unknown

 FUNDING AREAS: Youth and children, education, environment, community stewardship.

-OVERVIEW: James Morgan and his wife Becky Quinn Morgan move their philanthropy through the Morgan Family Foundation, established in 1993.
-Grantees are primarily in California.
-The foundation has a website but accepts proposals by invitation only.
+OVERVIEW: James Morgan and his wife Becky Quinn Morgan do their grantmaking through the Morgan Family Foundation, established in 1993.
+The foundation prioritizes grantmaking in California.
+It accepts proposals by invitation only.